isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

 A word of caution: before you enable debug logging, be aware that this may dramatically increase the load on your name servers.
-Enabling debug logging is not recommended for production servers, as it increases load on the server.
+Enabling debug logging is thus not recommended for production servers.

 With that said, sometimes it may become necessary to temporarily enable BIND debug logging to see more details of how and whether DNSSEC is